Includes a list of 108 ways to increase your website’s profits

-A service called OnSite Videos can be useful.
-You submit a script to them and then choose one of their actors to read it aloud.
+Services like LiveActor and MyWebPresenters offer on-site spokespeople.
+You submit a script and then choose one of their actors to read it aloud.
 They then send you some code to add to your website.
 This code displays the finished video, which hovers at the bottom of the browser.

 You’d be surprised how many potential customers abandon their shopping carts before they reach the checkout.
 In fact, your web analytics tool will show you exactly how many do.

 87. Repeat your offer and main benefits on the first page of your shopping cart or order form.
 Some customers click on the “Buy Now” button just to see what the price and shipping cost will be, so you don’t want to miss out on this chance to persuade them.